 Russian Tsar Ivan the Terrible replaced the sale of beer with vodka at state-run taverns.

 The first beer brewed in the New World was at Sir Walter Raleigh’s colony in Virginia.
-However, the colonists didn’t receive it well..
+But the colonists didn’t receive it well.
 They wanted beer from England.

 We’ve had a look at beer in the 16th century.
 Now it’s time to see what happened during the History of Beer in the 17th Century.

-Hornsey, I. A History of Beer and Brewing.
-Cambridge: Royal Society of Chemistry, 2003.
+- Hornsey, I. A History of Beer and Brewing.
+Cambridge: Royal Soc of Chem.

-Unger, R. Beer in the Middle Ages and the Renaissance.
-Philadelphia: U Pennsylvania Press March 2007.
+- Unger, R. Beer in the Middle Ages and the Renaissance.
+U PA Press.